Skip to navigation Skip to content

 A list of DOIs will show for this period.

-Select the ‘Disclosure of Information’ hyperlink text in the ‘Information Type’ column for the relevant DOI.
+Select the Disclosure of Information hyperlink text in the Information Type column for the relevant DOI.
 This will load the Disclosure of Information screen.

 This screen confirms if the customer is eligible for enhanced IM.

-Check the ‘Client Eligibility Status’ section of the screen for the Eligibility Result.
+Check the Client Eligibility Status section for the Eligibility Result.
+If the eligibility result is:

-• If the eligibility result is 'yes', the DOI will be automatically issued to the referring authority through the daily report (delivered the next business day).
+• yes, the DOI will be automatically issued to the referring authority through the daily report (delivered the next business day).
 Procedure ends here

-• If the eligibility result is 'no', further investigation is required.
+• no, further investigation is required.
 Go to Step 2

 Note: the TPISO and Third Party Information (TPIS) screens can be accessed from both the customer's, and organisation's record.
-Any activity that shows on the TPISO screen and that is relevant to a specific customer will also show on the TPIS screen, on that customer’s record.
+Any activity that shows on the TPISO screen that is relevant to a specific customer will also show on the TPIS screen, on that customer’s record.

 2

-Actioning an eligibility 'no' result + Read more ...
+Actioning an eligibility no result + Read more ...

-If an eligibility check returns a 'no' result, the IMCO must investigate this further and provide a response to the referring authority.
+If an eligibility check returns a no result, the IMCO must investigate this further and provide a response to the referring authority.

 To search for the DOI, go to the TPISO screen in Customer First.